|© C O P Y R I G H T 2 0 1 4|

 "Sorry," she said immediately, her eyes widening in reaction to my outburst.
 "I was just really worried about you."
 She set my phone back down.

-letting me stay here.
+again for letting me stay here.
 It means a lot."

 "No problem.
 Can I use your laptop?
 Jim took mine."

 I nodded and watched her leave the room.

 My eyes scanned Lucy's guest bedroom like it was the first time I've seen it.
 My chest tightened.
 The space seemed like too much.
 The walls were too white and the floors were too pristine.
 And there were corbels everywhere.